top of page

 Phonics Made Simple: Easy Activities for Real Classrooms

 Let’s be honest for a second.
-A lot of us are being asked to teach phonics … without being given a clear phonics curriculum, enough materials, or even the time we’d like to do it well.
+A lot of us are being asked to teach phonics… without being given a clear phonics curriculum, enough materials, or even the time we’d like to do it well.
 And yet—we know how important it is.
 Strong phonics instruction is one of the biggest drivers of early reading success.
 But when you’re piecing things together on your own, it can feel overwhelming.
 So here’s the good news: You don’t need a full program to make a real impact.
-What you do need
+What you do need is

 Jodi Rabitoy